locationtech/jts/README.md

 ## Contributing

-If you are interested in contributing to JTS please read the [Contribution Guidelines](CONTRIBUTING.md).
+If you are interested in contributing to JTS please read the [Contributing Guide](CONTRIBUTING.md).